perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 ## Acknowledgements

 The GAZCOGNE1 and PAMELA-MOZ01 marine expeditions were part of the PAMELA project and were co-funded by TotalEnergies and IFREMER for the exploration of continental margins.
 The GHASS2 marine expedition was co-funded by the Agence Nationale de la Recherche for the BLAck sea MEthane (BLAME) project and IFREMER.
 MAYOBS23 was conducted by several French research institutions and laboratories, namely IPGP, CNRS, BRGM, and IFREMER.
 The project was funded by the Mayotte volcanological and seismological monitoring network (REVOSIMA), a partnership between IPGP, BRGM, OVPF-IPGP, CNRS, and IFREMER.
 This study is part of a PhD project funded by IFREMER and the Brittany region through an ARED grant.
 ## Licence

 This repository is under AGPL-3.0 as YOLOv5 from [Ultralytics](https://github.com/ultralytics/yolov5).
-This OSI-approved open-source license is ideal for students and enthusiasts, promoting open collaboration and knowledge sharing.
-See the LICENSE file for more details.
+This OSI-approved open-source licence is ideal for students and enthusiasts, promoting open collaboration and knowledge sharing.
+See the licence file for more details.
 ## Contact
 :mailbox_with_no_mail: For questions or support, please contact tymea.perret@ifremer.fr.